We dive into the research to discuss sugar addiction and how to stop food addiction or food obsession behaviours.

 - Craving; or increased “hunger” for drugs or rewarding experiences;

 - Diminished recognition of significant problems with one’s behaviours and interpersonal relationships; and

 Furthermore, the DSM (Diagnostic and Statistical Manual of Mental Disorders) criteria for a substance abuse disorder also includes behaviours such as: spending a large amount of time finding and using the substance, inability to cut down despite trying to, and continuing to use the substance even though they and others know how harmful it is.
 Finally, addiction usually includes a cycle of relapse and remission.

-The theory of food addiction entails similar symptoms to that of drug abuse, such as loss of control and cravings for “problem foods”.
-It suggests that people with food addiction have an inability to abstain from certain foods, crave them, and cannot control their intake.
+The theory of food obsession (aka food addiction) entails similar symptoms to that of drug abuse, such as loss of control and cravings for “problem foods”.
+It suggests that people with food obsession have an inability to abstain from certain foods, crave them, and cannot control their intake.

 The term ‘food addiction’ can partially be attributed to the development of a tool called the “Yale Food Addiction Scale”.
 This scale is a self-reported tool measures addictive-like habits related to food.
 It has 35 questions about certain eating behaviours and is based off of the DSM criteria for substance addiction.
 It also asks if the person experiences significant distress related to food.